djebel-amila/one-minute-human/README.md

   * CUDA enabled NVIDIA GPU.
 Tested on Linux Mint 19.1 with RTX 2070 max-Q design.
   * Anaconda

+### DC-TTS*

+  * python == 2.7.16
+  * tensorflow >= 1.3 (will not work on 1.4)
+  * numpy >= 1.11.1
+  * librosa
+  * tqdm
+  * matplotlib
+  * scipy

+### pix2pix

+  * python >= 3.5.0
+  * tensorflow-gpu == 1.4.1
+  * numpy == 1.12.0
+  * protobuf == 3.2.0
+  * scipy

+### face2face

+  * python >= 3.5.0
+  * tensorflow >= 1.2
+  * OpenCV 3.0 (tested with 4.0)
+  * Dlib 19.4

+## Acknowledgments

+  * Thanks to [Kyubyong Park](https://github.com/Kyubyong) for his various text-to-speech implementations (tacotron, deepvoice3, dc-tts...) and his work on foreign datasets.
+His DC-TTS implementation is based on this paper: [Efficiently Trainable Text-to-Speech System Based on Deep Convolutional Networks with Guided Attention](https://arxiv.org/abs/1710.08969).
+  * Thanks to [Christopher Hesse](https://github.com/christopherhesse) for the pix2pix TensorFlow implementation, based on
+@article{pix2pix2016,
+  title={Image-to-Image Translation with Conditional Adversarial Networks}, author={Isola, Phillip and Zhu, Jun-Yan and Zhou, Tinghui and Efros, Alexei A}, journal={arxiv}, year={2016}
+}

+  * Thanks to [Dat Tran](https://github.com/datitran) for the incredibly explainable process and code, that made my debut with Python easier.
+  * Thanks to [Gene Kogan](http://genekogan.com/) and [Memo Akten](http://www.memo.tv/works/#selected-works) for all the learning ressources on machine learning they make available.
+  * Thanks to my classmates Raphael Theolade, Ankita Anand, Eirini Kalaitzidi, Harry Morley, Luke Dash, and George Simms for their help and support.
+Special thanks to Keita Ikeda for sharing his coding wisdom on every occasion.
+  * Thanks to Dr. Theo Papatheodorou, Dr. Helen Pritchard, Dr. Atau Tanaka, [Dr. Rebecca Fiebrink](https://www.kadenze.com/courses/machine-learning-for-musicians-and-artists/info), and Lior Ben Gai for their inspirational lectures.
+  * Thanks to Anna Clow, Konstantin Leonenko and Pete Mackenzie for the technical support.
+The models have been removed from this folder, so as to keep it lightweight and practical.
+The main effort were put in producing quality dataset by preprocessing videos to provide varied data (scale, position) with neutral background.
+Some model give better results than others, mostly depending on the amount of variation provided in the training samples.

+3. The [face2face](https://github.com/datitran/face2face-demo) demo by Dat Tran, for reducing & freezing pix2pix models, and running them with dlib's shape predictor.

+    The main modifications I made are on the "run.py" file, that runs dlib's shape predictor on a video source and passes it through reduced-and-frozen pix2pix models trained with Hesse's code.
+I tailored it to the need of my physical setup (monitors, webcam), removed some of the flags and functions and added a function to slide through different models.
+I have used the other scripts written by Tran (preprocess data, reduce and freeze models) as provided.
+The process is made abundantly clear on his repository and I was able to learn a lot from his code.

+    Each of these forks contain updated README files that I wrote according to the particular structure of this multi-headed repository, with step-by-step process.
+The pix2pix folder is untouched, as it is used remotely from the face2face instructions directly.

+## Notes

+The models have been removed from the folders, so as to keep it lightweight and practical.
+- You'll need to download dlib's facial landmark model from [here](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2), unzip it, and place it in face2face/dlib/
+- You'll also need a--reduced, frozen--pix2pix model to run the webcam application.
+You can train your own by following the process in face2face/README.md
+- You'll need to train a text-to-speech model, or download a model pretrained on the LJ dataset [here](https://www.dropbox.com/s/1oyipstjxh2n5wo/LJ_logdir.tar?dl=0), place it in dc-tts/logdir, and update the hyperparameters.

+## Requirements

+  * CUDA enabled NVIDIA GPU.
+Tested on Linux Mint 19.1 with RTX 2070 max-Q design.
+  * Anaconda

 # DC-TTS*

   * python == 2.7.16